Biennial bee blossom

 Spread: 1.5-2.5'

-Biennial beeblossom’s subtle beauty is most evident at transitional times in the life cycle – the reddening of the flower buds before they open, the pink blush of the petals as they age, and the rising scarlet of the leaves as they senesce.
-As its name suggests, the plant completes its life in two years, existing during the first year as a rosette of leaves upon the ground and then growing to maturity and producing flowers during the second year.
-The flowers are a nectar source primarily for long-tongued pollinators such as bumblebees and moths.
+As its name suggests, biennial beeblossom completes its life in two years, existing during the first year as a cluster of leaves upon the ground and then producing a stem and blooming during the second year.
+At maturity, the plant is quite tall, with branches along its upper stem.
+Biennial beeblossom’s flowers are a nectar source primarily for long-tongued pollinators such as bumblebees and moths.

 Like many biennial plants, biennial beeblossom is well adapted to disturbance and establishes rapidly in recently installed pollinator gardens, eventually giving way to longer-lived perennial plants.
-Within its native NE Ohio range, biennial beeblossom is found growing under conditions of average soil moisture and full sun within meadows, especially those with a recent history of disturbance.
-Biennial beeblossom is a tall plant, growing up to 6 feet in height, and blooming for approximately 1 month in mid to late summer.
+The plant’s tall, branching form and understated flowers are most consistent with a prairie-style rather than formal garden.
+Within its native NE Ohio range, biennial beeblossom is found growing in meadows under conditions of average soil moisture and full sun.
+Biennial beeblossom typically blooms during the month of August.